September 2021 · By Andrew Sutherland

 After founding and leading Quizlet for nearly fifteen years, I left last year.
 This is the first time I’ve written about it.

 I started Quizlet while I was in high school because I wanted a tool to help me learn French.
-It has now become a ubiquitous tool, used by the vast majority of teachers and students in the U.S., and soon the world.
+It has become a ubiquitous tool, used by the vast majority of teachers and students in the U.S. and soon the world.
 They use it to learn every imaginable thing.

 I worked on Quizlet non-stop—through high school, through college, through all of my twenties.
 I didn’t really have other hobbies.
 I poured my heart and soul into making it work.
 The company almost died several times in the early years.
 But Quizlet continued to grow.
 In 2015, after ten years of bootstrapping, we raised money from a group of investors.

 After raising money, Quizlet kicked into high gear.
 We grew quickly—the team, the users, the revenue.